Transferring risk from your pension plan

 Learn more about the advantages and disadvantages of offering lump sum payments vs. purchasing an annuity.

 We can help

 Because each DB plan is different, it’s important to choose the pension risk transfer strategy that could work best for you.
-Give us a call at 800-952-3343, ext.
-22681 or contact your advisor to get started.
+Give us a call at 800-952-3343 or contact your financial professional to get started.